PerLanDo/AetherMind/DEPLOYMENT_CHECKLIST.md

 ## 🎉 **Ready for Launch!**

-AetherMind is now a **production-ready academic research platform** with:
+ScholarSync is now a **production-ready academic research platform** with:

 - ✅ **90% Feature Completeness** - All core functionality operational
 - ✅ **Modern Architecture** - Scalable, secure, and maintainable